Medical Policy: 02.01.57

 Lymphedema is caused by an abnormality of the lymphatic system leading to excessive build of up tissue fluid that forms lymph, known as interstitial fluid.
 Stagnant lymph fluid contains protein and cell debris that causes swelling of affected tissues.
 Left untreated, lymphedema leads to chronic inflammation, infection and hardening of the skin that, in turn, results in further lymph vessel damage and distortion of the shape of affected body parts.

 Lymphedema is progressive and early diagnosis leads to more effective treatment, the diagnosis of lymphedema at the earliest possible stage is very important.
 Measures of limb (arm and leg) volume have been the standard way of detecting lymphedema for years and have been shown to be accurate when properly done.
-Volume is measured by 3 main methods: tape measurements, perometry and water displacement.
-The use of bioimpedance which uses resistance to electrical current in comparing the composition of fluid compartments has been proposed as a tool to assist in the clinical assessment of lymphedema by a medical provider.
+Volume is measured by 3 main methods: tape measurements, infrared perometry (optoelectronic limb volumeter) and water displacement (isn't used much anymore due to mess and inconvience).
+The use of bioimpedance has been proposed as a diagnostic test for this condition.
+Management via bioelectrical impedance spectroscopy has been proposed as a way to implement early treatment of subclinical lymphedema to potentially reduce its severity.

 Lymphedema is a condition that develops slowly and once present is usually progressive.
 Most lymphedema in the United States is secondary lymphedema.
 Secondary lymphedema occurs from damage to the lymphatic system, commonly from cancer and its treatment but also from trauma to the skin such as from burns or infections.
 Lymphedema after breast cancer has been studied the most, but lymphedema can occur as a result of other cancers, including melanoma, gynecologic cancer, head and neck cancer and sarcoma.